Data Wrangling

 points < 20 ~ "Silver",

-• If points are 10 to 19, the prize is “Silver”.
-(Again, the robot stops if this rule is met.)3
+- If points are less than 20, the prize is “Silver”.
+(Again, the robot stops if this rule is met.)4

 Using the opioid_merged data frame, we’ll use the case_when() function to create our new variable county_raceeth.
 To reiterate, each case_when() statement has two parts — the part before the tilde (~) and the part after the tilde.
 The part before the tilde is called the left hand side (LHS) and the part after the tilde is called the right hand side (RHS). case_when() uses the LHS part of the statement as the condition to test for and the RHS as the value to return. case_when() works in sequence through the conditions, finding when the LHS is true for each case (i.e., row of data), and then returning the value associated with that condition.